Woife5/DPP-documentation/bes_air/02_initial_testing.md

 ![Initial Version of the BesAir with a server fan](assets/component-tests/ba_esp-laptop.jpg){: height="500" }

-After aquiring an accelerometer, we started implementing the software for the _BesAir 200_.
+After aquiring an accelerometer, we started implementing the software for the _BesAir_.
 The first step was to get the current acceleration and check if it is above a certain threshold.
 This however turned out to be slightly more challenging than expected.
 The accelerometer constantly measured a value of 9.8 m/s², which is the acceleration due to gravity.